rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 So far we've only touched on handling the return values of operations, and as part of this how we deal with errors.

-Firstly, `kernel.h` doesn't throw C++ exceptions, and doesn't catch any; if your operation can throw one, then it's your users responsibility to catch it.
-Instead `kernel.h` internally uses the `kernel::error_code` enum to communicate various possible error states.
+Firstly, `kernelpp` doesn't throw C++ exceptions, and doesn't catch any; if your operation can throw one, then it's your users responsibility to catch it.
+Instead `kernelpp` internally uses the `kernel::error_code` enum to communicate various possible error states.

 A kernel operation (specifically, an `op` method) is just a normal method, and so it can return any value, or `void`.
-However, `kernel.h` also recognizes several special return types, designed to make error handling more ergonomic.
+However, `kernelpp` also recognizes several special return types, designed to make error handling more ergonomic.

 So, lets take our `add` operation.
 We really want to be able to return an `int` _or_ an error.
 Errors can occur in CUDA, for instance, when we allocate memory.
 To accommodate these two possible outcomes, we can use the `variant` type, which is being [introduced in C++17](http://en.cppreference.com/w/cpp/utility/variant). `variant` is capable of holding a value that can be one of a number of possible types, and do so in a type safe way.
 If you want to become more familiar with variant, I suggest watching [this](https://www.youtube.com/watch?v=k3O4EKX4z1c) presentation by D. Sankel.

 With `variant`, our operation changes from `int op(int, int)` to `variant<int, error_code> op(int, int)`.

 The `variant<T, error_code>` return type pattern is recognized by the kernel runner.
 Upon encountering an error, the runner will convert this error to our library's more generic error type, `error`.
-Altogether, we can tabulate the return type patterns that `kernel.h` recognizes and will automatically convert:
+Altogether, we can tabulate the return type patterns that `kernelpp` recognizes and will automatically convert:

-#### Return type conversions
+#### `kernelpp` Return type conversions

 | `op()` type              | `kernel::run()` type   |
 |-------------------------:|:-----------------------|